AY 2020-21 Teaching in Diverse Environments: Planning for Inclusion and Internationalization

-- understand how internationalization changes teaching and learning practices in HE
+- understand the principles of ‘global learning’ that increasingly inform teaching and learning practices in HE today

 - develop skills for teaching in diverse environments at home and abroad;